platformsh/platformsh-docs/docs/src/development/access-site.md

 ### Rsync

 For copying files to and from a remote environment, `rsync` is the best tool available.
-It is a little more complicated to use than `scp`, but it can also be a lot more efficient, especially if you are simply updating files that are already partially copied.
+It is a little more complicated to use than `scp`, but it can also be a lot more efficient, especially if you are only updating files that are already partially copied.

 The Platform.sh CLI `mount:upload` and `mount:download` commands (described above) are helpful wrappers around `rsync` that make it a little easier to use.